 Why it matters

-Whenever a circuit’s job is to deliver or dissipate power — heating, audio output, RF transmission — the relevant amplitude is the RMS value, because .
+Whenever a circuit’s job is to deliver or dissipate power (heating, audio output, RF transmission), the relevant amplitude is the RMS value, since .
 Quoting a sinusoid by its peak amplitude overstates its heating ability by a factor of .
-AC voltmeters and the ""/"" ratings of mains supplies are always RMS for exactly this reason.
+AC voltmeters and the ""/"" mains ratings are always RMS for this reason.